 The building structure and location of the opening (end wall or side wall) typically determines the best option.

-When is a bi-fold door the right recommendation?
+When is an overhead bi-fold door the right recommendation?

 - When maximizing the width and height of the opening is important.